-Join Us in Portland, Maine for SOS 2025!
+Join Us in Little Rock, Arkansas for SOS 2026!

 State of the States in Brain Injury Conference

-The State of the States in Head Injury Meeting (SOS 2025) is where innovation, policy, and lived experience intersect to shape the future of brain injury services nationwide.
-From October 27–30, leaders in public policy, service delivery, and more will gather in beautiful Portland, Maine to share strategies, spark collaboration, and drive meaningful change.
+The State of the States in Brain Injury Conference is where innovation, policy, and lived experience intersect to shape the future of brain injury services nationwide.
+From August 31 - September 3, leaders in public policy, service delivery, and more will gather in beautiful Little Rock, Arkansas to share strategies, spark collaboration, and drive meaningful change.

-Whether you're a state administrator, provider, researcher, or brain injury champion, SOS 2025 is your chance to connect with peers who are building a stronger, more wide-reaching system of care for individuals with brain injury.
-Explore this year’s theme, cutting-edge sessions, and networking opportunities—click below to learn more and register.
+Whether you're a state administrator, provider, researcher, or brain injury champion, SOS 2026 is your chance to connect with peers who are building a stronger, more wide-reaching system of care for individuals with brain injury.

 Invest in the future of your organization and in the brain injury community.